Ely-ullen/Eleanor---BE-NC-News-/README.md

  npm install
 ```

-You can find all the dependencies in the package.json file under '_devDependancies_'
+You can find all the dependencies in the package.json file under _'"dependencies"_ and _"devDependencies"_

 3. Connect your database.
-   To connect to the two databases locally you will need to set your environment variables, a .env file for both the development and testing databases.
+   To connect to the two databases locally you will need to set your environment variables, two .env files for both the development and testing databases.

+   Include the database names in each of these .env files
    eg.

    ```